 With the sensors still connected, have someone stand in, or place some stationary objects in the areas of the volume that will be captured, and begin streaming to see a point cloud approximation of the sensor alignment.
 Have the subject hold out their hands with a single finger pointed up to see how well small details line up.

 Validating in a later stage of the pipeline like Unity is the best way to truly know that the calibration is up to the standards of the project.
-Click 'Stop Calibration', then 'Start Streaming' and Record or livestream a validation scene, then follow the Unity documentation and tutorials to setup the Depthkit Studio expansion package to visually assess alignment.
+Click 'Stop Calibration', then 'Start Streaming' and recording or livestream a validation scene, then follow the Unity documentation and tutorials to setup the Depthkit Studio expansion package to visually assess alignment.

 You may find it easier to verify your calibration as a complete mesh.
 To take this verification stage one step further, check out this video walkthrough below to verify sensor calibration with OBJ Background Plates.